-Section A: Global systems and global governance
+Section A: Global systems and global governance.

-Section B: Changing places Section C: Contemporary urban environments
+Section B: Changing places.

-Component 3 - Geographical Investigation (NEA) -20% of the A Level
+Section C: Contemporary urban environments.

-Students complete an individual investigation which must include data collected in the field.
+Component 3 - Geographical Investigation (NEA) -20% of the A Level collected in the field.
 The individual investigation must be based on a question or issue defined and developed by the student relating to any part of the specification content.